 Hip2Keto may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

 You read that right — we’re talking about poop, people!

 Dramatic changes in one’s diet will almost always result in temporary irregular bowel movements, which can be a little stressful!
-Constipation and loose stool make the top of the list of side-effects when starting a ketogenic diet, but there’s usually nothing to be concerned about as bowel movements will typically normalize over time.
+Constipation and loose stool make the top of the list of side-effects when starting a keto diet, but there’s usually nothing to be concerned about as bowel movements will typically normalize over time.

 Because ketogenic foods are nutritiously dense, lower in volume, and highly absorbable, this makes it natural to produce less waste.
 So, if your bowel routine changes and ends up being less frequent, but you’re not experiencing any pain or discomfort, you’re likely A-OK.

 Many people think constipation after starting the ketogenic diet is a result of a lack of fiber when this is generally not the case (if you are choosing good foods).
 It’s likely the result of the initial diuretic effect (also known as water loss), along with a depletion of electrolytes.
 Your gut is also changing and learning to adapt to the higher intake of dietary fat, which is why people often experience a bit of bowel irregularity.

 - Stay well hydrated — Dehydration can have a dramatic effect on your bowel movements.
 Drinking doesn’t need to be excessive, but pay extra attention to your body’s signals (headache; fatigue; dark, smelly urine; thirst; etc.) to stay appropriately hydrated.